-- 3725 Robertson two affordable units (one very low and one moderate income) as inclusionary units in exchange for density incentives - Triangle Site 12717 Washington 17 affordable units (5 very low, 11 moderate, and one workforce) as inclusionary units in exchange for density incentives - 11111 Jefferson 19 very low income units as inclusionary units in exchange for density incentives - Community Garden City owned site with funding set aside for the development of six very low income units - 7th Day Adventist Church proposing to develop housing on site and income distribution (4 very low and 8 moderate income units) as proposed by applicant - United Methodist Church project City is providing a \$2 million permanent loan to help construct 75 very low income affordable units at the rear of the Church parking area
+- 3725 Robertson two affordable units (one very low and one moderate income) as inclusionary units in exchange for density incentives - Triangle Site 12717 Washington 17 affordable units (5 very low, 11 moderate, and one workforce) as inclusionary units in exchange for density incentives - 11111 Jefferson 19 very low income units as inclusionary units in exchange for density incentives - Community Garden City owned site with funding set aside for the development of six very low income units - 7th Day Adventist Church proposing to develop housing on site and income distribution (4 very low and 8 moderate income units) as proposed by applicant - For the-United Methodist Church project , the-City is providing a \$2 million permanent loan to assist in the help construction of 75 very low income affordable units at the rear of the Church parking area.

-• Virginia lot - the City is currently working on site plans to provide 12 modular units on site as housing for persons experiencing homelessness.
+Virginia lot - the City is currently working on site plans to provide 12 modular units on site as housing for persons experiencing homelessness.
+For the Virginia lot, the City is currently working on site plans to provide 12 modular units on site as housing for persons experiencing homelessness.